gkirgizov/coderules-lambdacalc-docs/Typeclasses.md

 Haskell typeclasses are one of the most important and complex features of its type system, that distinguishes Haskell among other well-known functional languages.
 Implementing typeclasees using Code Rules shows that it has expressive power that is sufficient even for the advanced type systems.
+This implementation partly relies on the reference Haskell typechecker[^thih].

 _Note about notions: by the word "constraints" are meant Code Rules constraints, whereas typeclass constraints are called in this qualified way ("typeclass constraints"), or with an uppercase letter ("Constraints") to avoid ambiguity._